Building a CLI tool with Go

 Wrapping up

-We learned to build a small CLI program that mimic one functionnality of the cat utility.
-It takes the file name (complete path) of the file as a command-line argument, and diplays the content of the file in the terminale ouput, or an error message.
+the file as a command-line argument, and diplays the content of the file in the terminale ouput, or an error message.

-Complete source code of main.go:
+Complete source code of main.go

 // This declares the package name of the file